 6.2.2.
 To ensure independence and remove any real or perceived conflicts of interest, the expert organisation (or expert) selected to perform post-construction compliance assessments of a project should be a different expert organisation (or expert) to the one engaged for the design/planning phase of that project.

 6.2.3.
 Expert reports, assessments and techniques used for planning submissions, such as the predictive noise assessment, should be reviewed and assessed by an independent auditor, appointed or accredited by the responsible authority and/or relevant regulator.
 Further, expert reports prepared with respect to post-construction compliance should also be reviewed and assessed by a different, independent auditor, also appointed or accredited by the responsible authority and/or relevant regulator.

 6.2.4.
 The appointed independent auditors (refer to Recommendation 6.2.3) should be suitably qualified, experienced and accredited, have the ability to assess the integrity and accuracy of the expert’s report and be able to identify and confirm compliance or non-compliance with the relevant permit conditions and/or prescribed standards.

 6.2.5.
-Planning approval processes should carefully take into account the advice of auditors and referral agencies, such as CASA, before deciding on whether to approve a project.
-Further, designated authorities, such as CASA, Emergency Response, EPAs etc. should be deemed to be statutory referral agencies whereby their advice and recommendations must be adhered to by the responsible planning authority.
+Planning approval processes should carefully take into account the advice of independent auditors and/or referral agencies, such as CASA, before deciding on whether to approve a project.
+Where appropriate, designated authorities (e.g. the relevant road authority), may be deemed to be a statutory referral agency, whereby their advice and recommendations must be adhered to by the responsible planning authority.